• Skip to primary navigation

 Speed Method Of Bike Class Executed

-Note: When the parent class reference refers to the child class object, then the method of child class is executed, and that is called dynamic method dispatch or runtime polymorphism.
+Note: When the parent class reference refers to the child class object, the child class method is executed, called dynamic method dispatch or runtime polymorphism.

 Rules Of Method Overriding

-• Argument list: The data type of arguments and Sequence of both parent and child class should be exactly matching.
+• Argument list: The data type of arguments and parent and child classes sequence should match exactly.

 • Overriding and Access-Modifiers: The scope of the child class method (Overriding method) can be increased, but you can not decrease the existing scope of parent class methods (Overridden method).
-Suppose the scope of a method in the parent class is protected than in subclass you can change the scope to the public, but you can’t change the access modifiers to private.
-If you change the access modifiers to private, then the Java JVM compiler will generate a compile-time error.
+Suppose the scope of a method in the parent class is protected; then, in the subclass, you can change the scope to the public, but you can’t change the access modifiers to private.
+The Java JVM compiler generates a compile-time error if you change the access modifiers to private.

 package com.SoftwareTestingo.JavaBasics;